ScriptsAndApps/gtaforgolden/README.md

 -------------------------------------------------------------------------------------

-here is a mod menu if you dont wqant to use the script.. this is not the same tho
+here is a mod menu if you dont want to use the script.. this is not the same tho

 https://www.unknowncheats.me/forum/grand-theft-auto-v/488777-n3ny000-menu-1-66-a.html